Cardinals vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Alex Bregman and the Houston Astros will look to out-hit Paul Goldschmidt and the St. Louis Cardinals at Busch Stadium on Tuesday at 7:45 PM ET.
+Cristian Javier will take the mound for the Houston Astros against the St. Louis Cardinals and Tommy Edman on Wednesday at 7:45 PM ET.

-Bookmakers list the Astros as -120 moneyline favorites, while giving the underdog Cardinals +100 moneyline odds to win.
-The contest's total is set at 8 runs.
+Bookmakers list the Cardinals as -115 favorites on the moneyline, while giving the underdog Astros -105 moneyline odds to win.
+The over/under is 8.5 runs for the game.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.